bdanzi/Geant4DriftTubesSetup/README.md

 The following `Initialization Classes` (usage of `G4RunManager::SetUserInitialization()` to set user mandatory classes to `RunManager`) are present:

 - G4VUserDetectorConstruction: in this class I extensively used `G4Box`,`G4Tubes` classes to define respectively World Volume, Tracker Volume (Chamber + Inner Tubes) and Target Volumes (the two scintillators before and after the Tracker apparatus).
-Since the Chamber apparatus can be composed of parallelepiped material at different positions, I have defined the class `ChamberParameterisation`.
+Since the Chamber apparatus is composed of parallelepiped material at different positions, I have defined the class `ChamberParameterisation`.
 The `ExP01TrackerSD` class makes the Chamber a sensitive detector from which I can retrieve information about hits.
 - G4VUserPhysicsList: in this case I used the `FTFP_BERT` class,  recommended by Geant4 developers for HEP applications, it includes the standard EM physics  (“FTF” stands for FRITIOF string model (> 4 GeV) - “BERT” Bertini Cascade model (< 5 GeV), and “P” G4Precompound model used for de-excitation)
 - G4VUserActionInitialization